SmartTokenLabs/token-negotiator/README.md

 ````

+(for new token issuers who are interested in using our technology please visit the following WIKI page: https://github.com/TokenScript/token-negotiator/wiki/Token-Issuer-Page).

 ### Authenticate ownership of off chain Token

 Authenicating ownership of the token will provide a proof with a limited expiry.